javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-api/article.md

 ]).then(alert); // 1, 2, 3
 ```

-So we are able to pass non-promise values to `Promise.all` where convenient.
+So we are able to pass ready values to `Promise.all` where convenient.
 ````

 ## Promise.allSettled